 Only a Primary Account Representative or Alternate Account Representative on the Offset Project Operator's tracking system account may sign any documents or attestations to ARB or an Offset Project Registry on behalf of the Offset Project Operator for an offset project.

+An offset project using a Compliance Offset Protocol in section 95973(a)(2)(C)2. may not receive both ARB offset credits and credits from a Low Carbon Fuel Standard pathway within the same reporting period.
+An offset project that transitions to a Low Carbon Fuel Standard pathway must maintain its continuous reporting obligation pursuant to section 95976(d).
+An offset project not meeting its continuous reporting obligation will be terminated pursuant to section 95976(d) and be ineligible to transition back to the compliance offset program.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.

 95974.
 Authorized Project Designee.